kubescape/kubescape/README.md

 # Under the hood

 ## Technology
-Kubescape based on [OPA engine](https://github.com/open-policy-agent/opa) and ARMO's posture controls.
+Kubescape is based on the [OPA engine](https://github.com/open-policy-agent/opa) and ARMO's posture controls.

-The tools retrieves Kubernetes objects from the API server and runs a set of [rego's snippets](https://www.openpolicyagent.org/docs/latest/policy-language/) developed by [ARMO](https://www.armosec.io?utm_source=github&utm_medium=repository).
+The tools retrieve Kubernetes objects from the API server and run a set of [rego's snippets](https://www.openpolicyagent.org/docs/latest/policy-language/) developed by [ARMO](https://www.armosec.io?utm_source=github&utm_medium=repository).

-The results by default printed in a pretty "console friendly" manner, but they can be retrieved in JSON format for further processing.
+The results by default are printed in a pretty "console friendly" manner, but they can be retrieved in JSON format for further processing.

 Kubescape is an open source project, we welcome your feedback and ideas for improvement.
-We’re also aiming to collaborate with the Kubernetes community to help make the tests themselves more robust and complete as Kubernetes develops.
+We’re also aiming to collaborate with the Kubernetes community to help make the tests more robust and complete as Kubernetes develops.

 ## Thanks to all the contributors ❤️
 <a href = "https://github.com/armosec/kubescape/graphs/contributors">
   <img src = "https://contrib.rocks/image?repo=armosec/kubescape"/>
 </a>